 - Cost Savings: Costco mails out coupons every month.
 If I’m lucky enough to get a coupon for a product we usually purchase, we’ll stock up on it.

 - Why I shop there: We have Costco down to a science.
 Make 6 trips a year, stock up on stuff that we can’t get cheaper anywhere else, and avoid high ticket luxury goods.
-I also get about a 2% return on my Costco American Express card.
+Costco’s alcohol prices are also great.
+I also get a 2% return on my Costco Anywhere Visa.
 It works great for us!

 - Costco Coupons: Costco members will get mailed coupons on a monthly basis.
 You can also find a list of Costco rebates on their site.